Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

-In this section, we compute the maps induced by elementary decorated link cobordisms.
-Recall that a decorated link is a triple $(Y, L, P)$, where $Y$ is a manifold, $L$ is a link in~$Y$, and $P$ is a set of points on~$L$; cf.~Definition \ref{def:dl}.
-We will usually only write $(L,P)$ when $Y = S^3$.
-Analogously -- see Definition \ref{def:dlc} -- we will denote any decorated link cobordism $(X, F, \sigma)$ from $(L_0, P_0)$ to $(L_1, P_1)$, where the ambient 4-manifold $X = S^3 \times I$, by $(F, \sigma)$.
+In this section, we compute the maps induced by elementary decorated link cobordisms where the ambient 4-manifold is of the form $Y \times I$.
+Recall that a decorated link is a triple $(Y, L, P)$, where $Y$ is a 3-manifold, $L$ is a link in~$Y$, and $P$ is a set of points on~$L$; see Definition \ref{def:dl}.
+From now on, all decorated links and decorated link cobordisms will be oriented.